juyal-devashish/QuickSet/README.md

 # QuickSet

-**QuickSet** is an AI-powered conversational platform for fast and effortless appointment scheduling.
+QuickSet is an AI-powered conversational platform for fast and effortless appointment scheduling.
 Our goal is to minimize user effort—ideally reducing the process to just a natural language query—by leveraging Large Language Models (LLMs) and real-time API integrations.

 ---

 ## 🚀 Goal

-To enable users to **book appointments with minimal clicks or input**, using natural language conversations.
-QuickSet uses an LLM to:
+To enable users to book appointments with minimal clicks or input, using natural language conversations.
+QuickSet uses an LLM to: A) Understand user intent, B) Identify the correct type of service, C) Extract all required details and D) Submit the data to external appointment booking APIs.

-- Understand user intent
-- Identify the correct type of service
-- Extract all required details
-- Submit the data to external appointment booking APIs

 The entire process is automatic, intuitive, and optimized for speed and simplicity.

 ---